 Despite the outlined biomechanical advantages of plates for first MTPJ fusion, none of the fixation techniques have demonstrated any clear superiority in the clinical results.9,15 Bennett et al. evaluated 95 patients who had undergone 107 first MTPJ fusions with a dorsal non-locking titanium plate and a separate 2.4 mm compression screw and found a non-union rate of 13%.3 All non-unions were associated with hardware failure of either the plate or the compression screw.
 The authors concluded that the applied titanium plate might not have been strong enough.
 Hunt et al. also reported higher non-union rates for locking titanium plates than non-locking stainless steel plates (16 of 73, 23% vs. 13 of 107, 12%; P< .06).25 The difference in non-union rates became significant when removing rheumatoid cases (21% vs. 6%, P< .05).
 The authors explained the higher non-union rates with insufficient interfragmentary compression with the locking design and lower rigidity of the titanium plate.
 However, the higher non-union rates may have also been caused by selection bias.
 Plate selection was at the discretion of the surgeons who presumably preferred locking plates in osteoporotic bone.
-In contrast, Doty et al. prospectively evaluated 48 MTPJ arthrodeses with a titanium locking plate and a separate compression screw and reported only one non-union (2%).18 36 Hyer et al. compared 4 different types of plating techniques: static plate alone, static plate with compression screw, locking plate alone, locking plate with compression screw.
+In contrast, Doty et al. prospectively evaluated 48 first MTPJ arthrodeses with a titanium locking plate and a separate compression screw and reported only one non-union (2%).18 Wanivenhaus et al. retrospectively analyzed 41 first MTPJ arthrodeses with a locking plate made from a cobalt chrome alloy and a compression screw.
+At the 6-week follow-up, CT scans revealed a mean joint bridging of 54%, with 93% showing partial consolidation.
+In total, 7% developed a non-union, of which one was due to infection.36 Hyer et al. compared 4 different types of plating techniques: static plate alone, static plate with compression screw, locking plate alone, locking plate with compression screw.
 The overall non-union rate was 7% (9 of 138), with the lowest non-union rate after locking plate with compression screw (4%, 2 of 45).
 However, the differences in the results were not statistically significant (P> .05).27 In a retrospective study, Cone et al. reviewed 99 first MTPJ arthrodeses with either a dorsal locking plate alone or a dorsal locking plate with a separate compression screw.10 The overall non-union rate was 4%, with no significant difference between the two groups.
 However, the group with the compression screw showed significantly less change in the first MTPJ dorsiflexion angle during the postoperative period (0.6° vs. 6.7°, P< .01), suggesting that the addition of such a screw provides a more stable construct than a locking plate alone.

 A meta-analysis included 26 studies with 2059 first MTPJ arthrodeses and reported an overall non-union rate of 6.5%.29 Significant lower non-union rates were achieved with a manual joint preparation technique (P< .0001) and in patients with hallux rigidus as the primary pathology (P= .003).
 The authors found no significant difference in non-union rates when comparing plate fixation to screw fixation (5.9% vs. 7.3%; P = .37).
 However, the locking plate group was not further analyzed for the use of an additional compression screw.